Mucc: Early years and releases (1997–2005)

-Originally playing covers of bands such as The Blue Hearts and Glay, Mucc handed out their first demo tape, No!?, in December 1997.
+Originally playing covers of bands such as The Blue Hearts and Glay, Malice Mizer and The Mad Capsule Markets Mucc handed out their first demo tape, No!?, in December 1997.
 After graduating high school, the band moved to Tokyo.
 On March 3, 1998, they handed out copies of their second demo tape, Aika, and on December 1, they gave out a limited 100 copies of their third, Tsubasa wo Kudasai.
 In 1999, Hiro left the band on February 14 and was replaced on bass by Miya's childhood friend Yukke on February 22.
 In July, Mucc had their first tour, where they handed out demo tapes of Aka at every venue.
 On December 25, they had their first official release, the EP Antique.
 On June 8, 2000, Tattoo changed his stage name to his current name of Tatsuro.
 They released their first album, Tsūzetsu, on January 7, 2001.
 It was followed by the EP Aishū on December 25.
 In 2002, the band signed to Danger Crue, establishing their own sublabel Shu (朱), and released their second album, Hōmura Uta.
 That year they held a concert titled En (えん), which featured acts from different genres.
 They have continued to hold En events sporadically since.